shivam201/azure-load-testing-samples/performance-starterkit-jmeter/README.md

+---
+page_type: sample
+languages:
+- xml
+products:
+- starterkit using JMeter
+- azure-load-testing
+- jmeter suite generation
+- azure-load-testing-setup
+- jmeter-test-best-practices
+urlFragment: performance-starter-kit-azure-load-testing-jmeter
+description: Starter kit for performance testing using JMeter and Azure Load Testing
+title: Performance Starter Kit for JMeter and Azure Load Testing
+---

+# Performance Starter Kit for JMeter and Azure Load Testing
+This repository contains a starter kit for performance testing using JMeter and Azure Load Testing.
+The kit is designed to help you set up and execute performance tests quickly and efficiently.

 # Introduction
-The Performance Starter Kit with JMeter is a comprehensive tool designed to streamline the performance testing process using Azure Load Testing.
-Here’s an overview of its key features:
+The performance starter kit for JMeter is designed to streamline the performance testing process using Azure Load Testing.
+Using this kit, you can:

-1. Converting Legacy JMeter Test Scripts: The kit converts legacy JMeter test scripts to the Azure Load Testing (ALT) compatible format.
+1. Ensure compatibility with ALT: The kit converts your JMeter test scripts to be compatible for use with Azure Load Testing.
 2. Azure Load Test Setup and Execution: It creates the Azure Load Test setup and executes JMeter test scripts within Azure Load Testing.
 3. Prerequisites Installation: The kit installs the latest versions of all necessary prerequisites for using JMeter.
 4. JMeter Setup: It handles the setup of JMeter, ensuring that users are ready to use it immediately.